dansmyers/AI/1-Search/Deliverables/3-Six_Degree_of_Wikipedia_(feat._Claude_Code).md

 A more recent version of the game is the Six Degrees of Wikipedia: connect one article to another by following a chain of links.
 This leads directly to the [Wikipedia speedrun](https://wikispeedruns.com/) where the goal is to connect articles as fast as possible.

 In this project you're going to write a web app that can solve Wikipedia connections.
 This will let us practice using state-based search on a bigger application.
-Along the way, you'll get to practice:
+Along the way, you'll also get to try:

 - Making a basic web application with a front-end, back-end, and API
 - Making API calls to retrieve Wikipedia pages
 - Using *bidirectional iterative deepening* to make the search more efficient
+- Caching search results

 ## Claude Code